campusjam/campusjam.github.io/index.md

 ![](images/login.PNG)

-After logging in, you will be greeted with your home page which displays events you created or joined, recommended users with same tastes, goals, or capabilities, and upcoming events you might be interested in:
+After logging in, you will be redirected to the profile page where you can edit your profile that provides your contact info, tastes, capabilities, goals, and links to YouTube and SoundCloud if you have them:

 ![](images/homePage.png)

-You can create or edit your profile that provides your contact info, tastes, capabilities, goals, and links to YouTube and SoundCloud if you have them:
+The home page will display your profile with users in your community and any events that have been created:

 ![](images/profile.PNG)